50 of the Best Book Quotes from Our Favorite Books

 “When you make loving others the story of your life, there’s never a final chapter, because the legacy continues.
 You lend your light to one person, and he or she shines it on another and another and another.”

 Each chapter in this book is a different essay by Oprah Winfrey about the things she knows to be true.
+Don’t forget to bookmark this list of the best summer reads and make a book stop before your next beach vacation.

 Oh!
 The Places You’ll Go by Dr. Seuss